 - 1. The excess of: - a.
 The fair market value of the property received in the distribution, over - b.
 The adjusted basis of the partner's interest in the partnership immediately before the distribution, reduced (but not below zero) by any money received in the distribution. - 2.
 The "net precontribution gain" of the partner.
-This is the net gain the partner would recognize if all the property contributed by the partner within 7 years (5 years for property contributed before June 9, 1997) of the distribution, and held by the partnership immediately before the distribution, were distributed to another partner, other than a partner who owns more than 50% of the partnership.
+This is the net gain the partner would recognize if all the property contributed by the partner within 7 years of the distribution, and held by the partnership immediately before the distribution, were distributed to another partner, other than a partner who owns more than 50% of the partnership.
 For information about the distribution of contributed property to another partner, see Contribution of Property, under Transactions Between Partnership and Partners, later.